COVID Guidance

 Anyone contracting COVID, the Flu or RSV will notify the President immediately and the President will disseminate that information to every member.
 The person(s) notifying the President will not be named.
 President@uufranklin.org

-For additional information on COVID, please visit the North Carolina COVID-19 Response website.
+For additional information on COVID-19, please visit the North Carolina Public Health website.

-Wastewater: One is wastewater testing.
+- Wastewater: One is wastewater testing.
 Some wastewater plants are testing wastewater for evidence of Covid; some are not.
 Our plant here in Franklin does not.
-But the plant in Sylva does, and it had reported previously that 60-79.9% of samples collected contained evidence of Covid.
-That number had dropped to 20-39.9%, but has now increased 40-59%.
-Jackson/Swain numbers are the same at 40-59%.
-These indicate that Covid is circulating in increasing numbers.
+But the plant in Sylva does, and September 2025 statistics show “very high” levels of Covid.
+This information is available is on the CDC website.

-Hospitalizations: Some of the data that were available at the time of the previous report are no longer available.
-The CDC web site indicates that, nationwide, Covid represents 2.4% of hospitalizations and 1.1% of deaths.
+- Hospitalizations: Some of the data that were available previously are no longer available.
+The CDC web site indicates that, nationwide, Covid represents 1.2% of hospitalizations and 0.8% of deaths, as of late September 2025.

-Current Variants: The current dominant Covid variant is KP.3.1.1 (57% of cases).
+- Current Variants: The current dominant Covid variant is XFG, also known as Stratus.
 The original Omicron variant is gone.
 The newer variant “family” is better able to evade antibodies from prior infection or vaccination.
-The most current vaccines (see below) provide good coverage for the general KP (FLiRT) virus lineage.
+The most current vaccines (see below) provide good coverage for that general lineage, but not Stratus specifically.

-Vaccines: The most current vaccines do not specifically target the variant mentioned above, but they do provide better coverage than the older Covid vaccines, since they cover the FLiRT lineage in general.
+- Vaccines: The most current vaccines do not specifically target the variant mentioned above, but they do provide better coverage than the older Covid vaccines.
 So getting the current vaccine is important, as earlier vaccines will be less effective and the new ones will better protect against hospitalization and death.

-The future: Research is being done on nasal Covid vaccines, and these are already available in some other countries.
+- The Future: Research is being done on nasal Covid vaccines, and these are already available in some other countries.
 The advantage of a nasal Covid vaccine (in addition to avoiding a jab in the arm) is that it works through a different part of the immune system, through the mucus membranes in the nose.
 Vaccine by injection works deeper inside the body.
 By attacking the invading virus where it enters the body the nasal vaccine may be able to prevent infection and transmission of Covid, rather than only reducing the risk of hospitalization or death as is the case with the current vaccines.
-So mask when in indoor spaces, and get the latest Covid vaccine.
-Don’t forget about flu and RSV – get those vaccines also.
-RSV used to occur almost entirely in children, but that is no longer the case, and there are RSV vaccines available now for – people over the age of 60.